cran-task-views/Distributions/Distributions.md

   `r pkg("Davies")` (RS), `r pkg("gb")` (RS),
   `r pkg("lmomco")` (FMKL),
   `r pkg("extraDistr")` (original Tukey).
-  `r pkg("ecd")` provides the elliptic lambda distribution and its use for financial pricing.
 - *Tukey's G/H distribution:*
   no longer provided directly, but
   Tukey's H distribution is provided as a special case of Lambert W x